 The operating budget is impacted by contributions that are made from current year taxation into the applicable reserve or reserve fund.
 When determining the amount of a contribution required to a reserve or reserve fund Civic Administration considers, among other things: the purpose of the fund, the certainty of commitments in the fund, best practices/standards, economic factors and affordability (tax and non-tax impacts).
-The following table highlights the total tax supported contributions and year-over-year increases; these increases/decreases do not include proposed 2024 to 2027 Additional Investment Business Cases.
+The following table highlights the total tax supported contributions and year-over-year increases; these increases/decreases include the approved 2024 to 2027 Additional Investment Business Cases.
 The key factors to the increases in reserve and reserve fund tax supported contributions are explained as part of the review of each category of fund maintained by the City below.

-Tax Supported Contributions Summary (\$ Thousands) 2023 Revised 2024 Proposed 2025 Proposed 2026 Proposed 2027 Proposed 2024-2027 Total Total Tax Supported Contributions 75,716 81,804 84,348 84,986 86,101 337,239 Year-Over-Year Inc./(Dec.)
-N/A 6,088 2,544 638 1,115 10,385
+Tax Supported Contributions Summary (\$ Thousands) 2023 Revised 2024 2025 2026 2027 2024-2027 Total Total Tax Supported Contributions 1 75,716 94,531 101,673 103,830 105,416 405,451 Year-Over-Year Inc./(Dec.)
+N/A 18,815 7,142 2,157 1,586 29,699